carnivuth/stereo_robot_navigation/report.md

 ## PROJECT ANALYSIS

-From the requirements the project consists in creating a system capable of sensing distance given a stereo image input from a video source (ideally a robot camera stream) exploiting the stereo matching principle, The system needs to implement the following functionalities:
+From the requirements the project consists in creating a system capable of sensing distance given a stereo image in input from a video source (ideally a robot camera stream) exploiting the stereo matching principle.
+The system needs to implement the following functionalities:

 - trigger an allarm when the distance sensed is lower than a thrashold ( 0.8 meters from requirements)
 - compute the dimensions of the chessboard in the video and compare them with the real one